 The PRT will consider whether public comments and other input is appropriate, and at its reasonable discretion.
 The PRT is not obliged to include such comments or other input, including comments submitted by or input from any one individual or organisation.

-The Secretariat will set up conference calls, maintain mailing lists, etc. at the direction of the Chair of the WG.
+The Secretariat will set up conference calls, maintain mailing lists, etc. at the direction of the Chair of the PRT.

 5.2 Proposed Review Process